Are you an experienced network operator with ideas or insight that you want to share with your peers in the Middle East?

-The MENOG Programme Committee (PC) is now seeking content proposals from the community for the plenary session presentations, panels and lightning talks at MENOG 19.
+The MENOG Programme Committee (PC) is seeking submissions for network operators and researchers in the Middle East to give a technical presentation during the Plenary.
 The PC is looking for submissions covering network engineering and operations, especially but not limited to:

 - IPv6 deployment

 - Efforts to establish IXPs in the region